 Now that you have all of your elements added and your email structured how you would like it, you can start filling in the email with your own flare.
 You can use the editor panel on the right side to edit the colors and fonts of each element, upload your own images and videos, and connect links.
 Just make sure the email is unique to your brand!

 Make sure that the content needed for that particular email is included.
-For example, if you are editing the "Application Accepted" email, you may want to make sure that the discount and referral code elements are in place (so that your ambassadors can see their codes) and the button at the bottom is linked to the ambassador's account login.
-On the other hand, if you're editing the "Application Invitation" email, you'd need to make sure that the live link to your application form is included somewhere in the email.
-To help you figure out what elements may be important to include, check out this article!
+For example, if you are editing the "Your application was accepted" email, you may want to make sure that the discount and referral code elements are in place (so that your ambassadors can see their codes) and the button at the bottom is linked to the ambassador's account login.
+On the other hand, if you're editing the "You're invited to apply" email, you'd need to make sure that the live link to your application form is included somewhere in the email.
+To help you figure out what elements may be important to include, check out thisarticle!

 At the top of the email editor, type in the Subject Line for the email, and the reply-to address (the email that your ambassador's replies will be sent to).